 Spring is the ideal time of year to propagate and split your succulents.
-If you take the time now to prepare your succulents for the growing season you will be rewarded not only with healthier plants but with some new succulent plants as well!
+If you follow these tips for caring for your succulents before the growing season you will be rewarded not only with healthier plants but with some new succulent plants as well!

 One of of the many cool things about succulents is how easy they are to propagate.
 For most succulent plants each leaf has the potential to become a new plant, so you can go from owning just one succulent to a dozen after just one round of propagation.